 Inspired by the 1994 Indigenous Zapatista uprising, where word and poetry are used to inspire a generation to imagine “other” worlds possible, EDELO has retained the name of the UN.
 It is a part of an investigation of how Art, in all its disciplines and contradictions, can take the supposed role of such institutional bodies: in creating understanding, empathy, and to serve as a tool for imagining alternatives to what seem to be a harmful and violent system that we have come to accept.

-Since 2015, EDELO has become a nomadic collective realizing project with communities in Mexico City, Ayoztynapa, San Francisco, Berkeley, Oakland, Canada, Oaxaca, Fresno CA, and Chiapas.
+Since 2015, EDELO has become a nomadic collective realizing project with communities in India, Palestian, Mexico City, Ayoztynapa, San Francisco, Berkeley, Oakland, Canada, Oaxaca, Fresno CA, and Chiapas.
 EDELO is currently forming a performance network of Mexican indigenous and US performance artist and is continuing with the Zapantera Negra project.

 EDELO (En Donde Era la ONU) Where the United Nations Used to Be